elongl/elongl.github.io/about.md

 ---

 # Hello.
-My name is Elon Gliksberg, also known as _EGK_.
+My name is Elon Gliksberg.

 I'm from Israel 🇮🇱, interested in Software R&D, and Security Research 🔍